gregburdick/resumes/README.md

-# resume
+# resumes
-Repository for my resumes.
+This is a repository for my resumes - varying formats.